 There will also be an integration to manage versions of a Control-M component created by DB personel.
 This component is in the form of a zip file that contains a set of xml files with the data to be imported into Control-M. This ‘source’ plugin will scan a directory for changes in zip files related to specific application and added the files as versions into uDeploy repostitory.

-Plugins
+UrbanCode Plugins Overview

 Within IBM UrbanCode Deploy, plug-ins provide two basic capabilitie: